danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 ## While()

 Examining the tofu example reveals that object-oriented programming is highly organized and concrete even though objects are abstractions.
-It's also worth adding here that OOP is designed to reflect the way the world is organized and imagined, at least from the computer programmers' perspective.
+It's also worth reiterating that OOP is designed to reflect the way the world is organized and imagined, at least from the computer programmers' perspective.
 It provides an understanding of the ways in which relatively independent objects operate through their relation to other objects.

-Academic and video game designer Ian Bogost refers to these interacting processes as "unit operations," "characterized by their increased compression of representation, a tendency common over the course of the twentieth century, from structuralist anthropology to computation.
+Academic and video game designer Ian Bogost refers to these interacting processes as "unit operations," which are "characterized by their increased compression of representation, a tendency common over the course of the twentieth century, from structuralist anthropology to computation.
 I use this term to refer to processes in the general sense, for example, the coupling of a cultural process and its computational representation."[^Bogost] Taking his cue from a combination of literary theory and computing, he argues that cultural phenomena (not just computer games) can be read as a configurative system of discrete, interlocking units of meaning.
 There are numerous implications here.
 As we have seen in this chapter, each object includes both data and functions — and in addition — programmers can create relationships between different objects, and objects can further inherit characteristics from other objects.

 As mentioned above, this object-oriented approach closely approximates the ways that many other disciplines also understand discrete objects and their interactions.
 The most obvious connection here, not least in its naming, is with "object-oriented ontology" (OOO), a philosophical "speculation" on how objects exist, and interact.
 But we should be wary of making too-easy a connection here between OOP and OOO (made even more confusing by the earlier descriptor OOP, object-oriented philosophy).
 In brief, OOO rejects the idea that objects come into being through the perception of the human subject, and promotes that idea that objects, whether human or nonhuman, are autonomous.[^Harman]

 Again, a book like ours is not the place for a deep discussion of philosophy, but it should be noted that OOO is a Heidegger-influenced critique of Kantian metaphysics, and a rejection of the privileging of human existence over the existence of nonhuman objects.
-The connection to Heidegger's ideas is made explicit in Harman's *Tool-Being: Heidegger and the Metaphysics of Objects* that builds on the oft-cited distinction between "present-at-hand" and the "ready-to-hand."[^Harman2] The former refers to our theoretical apprehension of a world made up of objects, and the latter describes our practical relation to things that are handy or useful.
+The connection to Heidegger's ideas is made explicit in Harman's *Tool-Being: Heidegger and the Metaphysics of Objects* that builds on the oft-cited distinction between "present-at-hand" and the "ready-to-hand."[^Harman2] (The former refers to our theoretical apprehension of a world made up of objects, and the latter describes our practical relation to things that are handy or useful.)
 The claim is that practice precedes theory, and that the ready-to-hand of human practice is prior to the present-at-hand, which Harman extends to the practice of objects themselves, to articulate his "ontology of objects."
 It is perhaps useful to think of programming in this way, as a tool-based practice where the objects themselves exist independently of human activity and, as Harman would put it, are not ontologically exhausted by their relations with humans or other objects.

 One of the perceived difficulties is how to incorporate politics into this.
 Jane Bennett’s *Vibrant Matter* is an example of an attempt to take a political position on the more-than-human assemblages that question human (more often than not, male) sovereignty over the world, even including the agency of food in the chapter "Edible Matter."[^Bennett] The aim, she writes "is to articulate a vibrant materiality that runs alongside and inside humans to see how analyses of political events might change if we gave the force of things more due."[^Bennett2] Here, she partly draws on the work of Bruno Latour, and his idea of "actants," a phrase which emphasizes a coming together — assemblage — of complex, diverse, interlinking agencies.[^Latour] Objects have become things again, as he puts it.